sprintcorp/upsell/README.md

     php artisan queue:work

 To run test use the command below.
-The initial command sets the application to test using sqlite database and .env.testing

-    php artisan config:cache --env=testing

     php artisan test

-Switch to use .env with the command below

-    php artisan config:cache --env=local